danielpajak/Nth_Order_Derivative/README.md

 This code describe implementation of plugin to ImageJ.
-This plugin uses finite difference coefficents to calculate n-th order derivative from discrete function.
-N-th order derivatve is used to sharpen image or stack of images by one of 3 axes (X, Y or Z).
+This plugin uses finite difference coefficients to calculate n-th order derivative by axes X, Y or Z from discrete function.
+N-th order derivatve can be used to sharpen image or stack of images.
 To run this plugin JAR file must be created and inserted into ImageJ directory.

 ![This is an image](https://i.ibb.co/bd3y8Ty/Screenshot-3.png)